 Ride Out the Extinction Burst

-Your Daughter Can Change Her Own Behavior
+Your Son or Daughter Can Change Their Own Behavior

 At Sunrise, we also help our clients to do this for themselves.
 By identifying a behavior they want to change and giving themselves reward, they’re able to increase or decrease the behavior.
 We recently had a client who struggled to seek support.
 She chose to increase this behavior by granting herself 30 minutes to read a book (her favorite activity) each time she reached out for support and talked to someone she needed to.
 As she repeated this pattern, seeking support became more comfortable, and eventually natural, which increased her ability to work through hard experiences.